The following article shows some of the possibilities how XML

 </ROWSET>

-The result is a root element named ROWSET, which contains a list
+The result is a root element named ROWSET, which

-ROW-element contains the elements EMP_NO, NAME, and DEPT_NO.
+each ROW-element contains the elements EMP_NO, NAME, and DEPT_NO.
 Note that the element

 names of the ROW-elements are slightly different from the column names of the EMP